mckinsey/vizro/vizro-core/docs/pages/user-guides/figure.md

 the more generic `Figure`.
 Remember that it is possible to supply [custom charts](custom-charts.md) to `Graph` and [custom tables](custom-tables.md) to `Table`.

-There are already a few figure functions you can reuse:
+There are already a few figure functions you can reuse, see the section on [KPI Cards](#kpi-key-performance-indicator-cards) for more details:

 - [`kpi_card`][vizro.figures.kpi_card]
 - [`kpi_card_reference`][vizro.figures.kpi_card_reference]